hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `connection_string` - (Optional) An `connection_string` block as defined below.

-* `client_affinity_enabled` - (Optional) Should the Function App send session affinity cookies, which route client requests in the same session to the same instance?

 * `client_cert_mode` - (Optional) The mode of the Function App's client certificates requirement for incoming requests.
 Possible values are `Required` and `Optional`.

 * `daily_memory_time_quota` - (Optional) The amount of memory in gigabyte-seconds that your application is allowed to consume per day.
 Setting this value only affects function apps under the consumption plan.
 Defaults to `0`.